pbernalis/pbernalis/Market-Analysis-R/README.md

 This project demonstrates comprehensive data analysis, visualization, and predictive modeling skills using R. The insights derived and the predictive models built can significantly aid in targeted marketing and sales forecasting.

 ## Contact
-For any questions or further information, please contact [Panagiotis Bernalis](mailto:pbernalis@gmail.com).
+For any inquiries or access requests, please reach out via [LinkedIn](https://www.linkedin.com/in/pbernalis/) or email at [pbernalis@gmail.com](mailto:pbernalis@gmail.com).

 ## License